How to Deploy Laravel 13 on Shared Hosting (Without Moving Files)

 The one idea that makes this work

-Laravel is built to serve from its public/ directory.
-That’s where index.php lives, and it’s deliberately the only folder meant to be web-accessible — everything else (your .env, your app/ code, your vendor/ libraries) is supposed to sit safely outside the web root.
+Laravel serves from its public/ directory — that’s where index.php lives, and it’s deliberately the only folder meant to be web-accessible.
+Everything else (your .env, app/ code, vendor/ libraries) belongs outside the web root.
+Shared hosting fights this: it points your domain at a fixed folder, usually public_html/, and rarely lets you change that to public_html/public.

 Visitor requests yourdomain.com/about